Ph.D. in Christian Ethics, Union

 Wrote eight romantic novels/screenplays in two years about religious, ethical and relationship issues (all are represented by Writers Literary Agency - epublished but still available for print publishing and film production).
 "Gary writes fast and he delivers on time."

 Click here to go to Amazon.com.
-Then search for Gary Ritner to see all my publications and download them for $2.99 each.
+Then search for Gary Ritner to see all of my publications and download them for $2.99 each.

 To read an article in the South Washington County Bulletin regarding my three novels written in 2007-08 CLICK HERE

 August '09: Epublished a romantic screenplay about second chances.
-Set in the world of professional golf, the screenplay focuses on fidelity in marriage and caring for one's family (an ethical alternative to recent relationship scandals) -Mulligan
+Set in the world of professional golf, the screenplay focuses on fidelity in marriage and caring for one's family (an ethical alternative to infamous relationship scandals) -Mulligan

 May '09: Epublished a romantic screenplay about teenage depression, alcoholism, love, skiing, and meaning set in a mystery about a teenager's disappearance - Missing Bryce